-You might need to move a few pieces of furniture, but the floor of a large room is an idea too; it is flat, smooth, and you’ll ideally have enough room to spread the entire quilt out – you can also use masking tape to hold the layers in place.
-The only downside to floor work is that you’ll spend a good bit or time sitting and crawling about, which can be tough for those with mobility issues; choose another option if you’re worried about discomfort during or after the process.
+You might need to move a few pieces of furniture, but the floor of a large room is an idea too; it is flat, smooth, and you’ll ideally have enough room to spread the entire quilt out.
+You can also use masking tape to hold the layers in place.
+The only downside to floor work is that you’ll spend a good bit of time sitting and crawling about, which can be tough for those with mobility issues; choose another option if you’re worried about discomfort during or after the process.

 Do you have a quilting question you’d like answered by an expert?
 Email your question to firstname.lastname@example.org or reach out to us on Facebook.

 Please note: questions may be edited for clarity and relevance.

 I’m fortunate enough to have two 6 foot tables in my sewing area, but a king sized quilt is always a challege.
 I read an article about using pool noodles to roll up each layer of the sandwich then place each one on top of the other.
 It really helps!

 The best advice that I read and put into practice is taping the bottom layer as tightly as you can to the floor or whatever other space you use to sandwich the quilt.
 I use duct tape and get the bottom layer as tight as possible taped to the floor.
 Then the bottom layer doesn’t move when you add the other layers and it lays nicely with few wrinkles or gapping issues.
 I clear out a large space in my living room and mop the floor and then lay the quilt down and start taping with the duct tape.
 I smooth and straighten as I go so as to keep it as wrinkle and gap free as possible.
 I sit on the quilt as I move around and smooth it as I pin the three layers together.
 The back of the quilt looks much better when I do the taping method as tight as possible.
 The sandwich is the least fun part of quilting, but a necessity.